Investments growth icon

 What is the income threshold for capital gains tax?

-If you are a higher rate taxpayer then you will pay 24% CGT on property sales (residential) and 20% on other assets.
+If you are a higher rate taxpayer then you will pay 24% CGT when selling assets (including residential properties sales other than your main residence).
 If you are a basic rate taxpayer, the rate you pay depends on the size of your gain, your taxable income and whether your gain is from residential property or other assets.

 1. Work out how much taxable income you have - this is your income minus your personal allowance and any other income tax relief you are entitled to.